ubleipzig/marcx/README.md

 **Note** `pymarc.Record` implements subfields via `list`, that means they are ordered.
 When using `FatRecord` and `kwargs` to create subfields, you'll lose order - which in some cases might be of importance.
-Also multiple subfields in one field (e.g. multiple places of publication within a single 260 field) cannot be created with the current `kwargs` mechanism.

 * Add and remove fields with one line (control fields get `data`, non-control fields get subfields):